High treason in the United Kingdom: Treason today

 Almost all treason-related offences introduced since the Treason Act 1351 was passed have been abolished or relegated to lesser offences.
 The Treason Act 1351, on the other hand, has not been significantly amended; the main changes involve the removal of counterfeiting and forgery, as explained above.
 For the state of the law today, see the Offences section above.

-In Autumn 2001 following 9/11, the British government threatened British citizens who fought for the Taliban army in Afghanistan against Anglo-American troops with prosecution for treason, although no one was subsequently tried, at least not for treason.
+In Autumn 2001, following 9/11, the British government threatened British citizens who fought for the Taliban army in Afghanistan against Anglo-American troops with prosecution for treason, although no one was subsequently tried, at least not for treason.

 On 8 August 2005, it was reported that the UK Government was considering bringing prosecutions for treason against a number of British Islamic clerics who have publicly spoken positively about acts of terrorism against civilians in Britain, or attacks on British soldiers abroad, including the 7 July London bombings and numerous attacks on troops serving in Iraq and Afghanistan.
-Following this threat one foreign cleric who the British government had failed to deport fled to Lebanon, only to request to be rescued by the British military during the 2006 Israeli-Lebanon War.
-However, later that year prosecutors indicted Abu Hamza al-Masri for inciting murder (he was convicted in February 2006), and it now seems unlikely that anyone will be charged with treason in the foreseeable future.
+Following this threat one foreign cleric who the British government had failed to deport fled to Lebanon, only to request to be rescued by the British military during the 2006 Israel–Hezbollah War.
+However, later that year prosecutors indicted Abu Hamza al-Masri for inciting murder (he was convicted in February 2006).

-In 2008 the former attorney-general, Lord Goldsmith QC, published a report on his review of British citizenship.
+In 2008, former attorney general Lord Goldsmith QC published a report on his review of British citizenship.
 One of his recommendations was for a "thorough reform and rationalisation of the law" of treason.

-In 2014 the Foreign Secretary, Philip Hammond, revealed that the British Government was considering high treason charges for Islamic extremists in response to growing numbers of British fighters travelling to Syria and Iraq to join the Islamic State of Iraq and the Levant.
-However this did not come to pass.
+In 2014, the Foreign Secretary, Philip Hammond, revealed that the British Government was considering high treason charges for Islamic extremists in response to growing numbers of British fighters travelling to Syria and Iraq to join the Islamic State of Iraq and the Levant.
+However, this did not come to pass.

-On the 2 August 2022, Jaswant Singh Chail was charged with offences under section 2 of the Treason Act 1842.
-He had been arrested in the grounds of Windsor Castle on 25 December, 2021 and was charged with "discharging or aiming firearms, or throwing or using any offensive matter or weapon, with intent to injure or alarm her Majesty".
-On the 3 February 2023 he pleaded guilty to one charge at the Old Bailey and is the first person since 1981 to be convicted of an offence under the 1842 law.
-He was widely reported by the media to have been convicted of treason, but the offence under section 2 is not treason, despite the name of the act, but a lesser offence.
+On 2 August 2022, Jaswant Singh Chail was charged with offences under section 2 of the Treason Act 1842, and also with making threats to kill and possessing an offensive weapon, a crossbow.
+He had been arrested in the grounds of Windsor Castle on 25 December 2021 and was charged with "discharging or aiming firearms, or throwing or using any offensive matter or weapon, with intent to injure or alarm her Majesty".
+On 3 February 2023, he pleaded guilty at the Old Bailey, and, on 5 October 2023, he was sentenced to a total of nine years imprisonment for the three offences (including 44 months for the Treason Act offence), with an additional five years on extended licence.
+Chail was the first person since 1981 to be convicted of an offence under a Treason Act.
+He was widely reported by the media to have been convicted of treason, but the offence under section 2 is not treason but a lesser offence ("a high misdemeanour") which carries a maximum sentence of seven years (the name of the 1842 act is because section 1, now repealed, was about treason).